corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/serialization.md

 If the annotation is added to the method in the *interface*, then all implementing classes must calculate the value and none may have a corresponding backing field; alternatively, it can be added to the overriding method on each implementing class where the value is calculated and there is no backing field.
-If the field is a Kotlin `val`, then the annotation should be targeted at its getter method, e.g. `@get:SerializableCalculatedProperty`.
+If the field is a Kotlin `val`, then the annotation should be targeted at its getter method - for example, `@get:SerializableCalculatedProperty`.

 ## Type evolution